-3.1 The proposed remains minimalistic is supporting education with 14.8% allocation, although above the 12% Dakar Framework of 2000 for Action on Education for All, is still below the global benchmark of 20% of national budget or 6% of GDP
+3.1 The proposed remains minimalistic is supporting education with 14.8% allocation, although above the 12% Dakar Framework of 2000 for Action on Education for All, is still below the global benchmark of 20% of national budget or 6% of GDP.

 3.2 The proposed budget is silent on allocations to support provision of disability-friendly materials such as textbooks in braille for the visually impaired, audios for those with hearing impairments, sign language training for teachers to cater for children with speech impairments.
+This must be prioritized in the 2024 National Budget to address issues of inequality in the education sector

-3.3 The national budget must provide allocation to develop online platforms that integrate computer software used to generate signing avatars necessary for interpreting technical concepts that pose particular hurdles for sign-language interpreters especially in technical subjects like science and mathematics for children with disabilities
+3.3 The national budget must provide allocation to develop online platforms that integrate computer software used to generate signing avatars necessary for interpreting technical concepts that pose particular hurdles for sign-language interpreters especially in technical subjects like science and mathematics for children with disabilities.